Article· Foundations· beginner

 A Brisbane bookkeeper was spending 6 hours a week chasing clients for documents, sending reminders, and following up on overdue invoices.
 Most of her clients are tradies and small service businesses who forget to send receipts or pay on time.

-Process automation: She set up a simple workflow in HubSpot (free CRM) + Gmail.
+Process automation: she set up a simple workflow in HubSpot (free CRM) + Gmail.
 Every client gets an automated reminder 5 days before their monthly document deadline.
 If they don't upload by the deadline, a follow-up goes out.
 Same system handles invoice reminders.
+Because each client's records get filed automatically into the right folder, the staffed clients she services stay onside with Fair Work pay-slip and record-keeping obligations without her chasing copies every month.

 You don't need a developer.
 You don't need to learn code.
 You need to understand three things: